kara kaire

 Malagola (2025)

-performance exerpt
+performance excerpt

 Mourning the dead is a luxury.

 There’s no chamber for those lying under the rubble today.
-No beds with carved names.

 where bombs are normalised. words terrorised.